raygit/Redos/README.md

 The basic setup here is to start 6-nodes where there are 3 master nodes and each master node has a slave node.
 This example setup uses Redis 3.2.8

+Note: Replace all IP-addresses in `redis.conf` of each `700x` directory for the
+      key `bind` with non-loopback addresses.

 ## Startup the cluster

 `./start_all.sh start`